10 Top-Rated Campgrounds near Tucson

 The campground at the base of the peak is a lovely retreat in the desert, close to interesting hiking trails and set among saguaros and other vegetation of the Sonoran Desert.

-The 100 campsites are a mix of reservable and first-come, first-served sites.
+The 85 campsites are reservable.
 Facilities include restrooms, showers, electrical sites, and a dump station.
+The campground gate is closed and locked each night at 10pm.

 8. Saguaro National Park Backcountry Campsites